getampt/docs/environments.md

 description: Ampt allows you to organize workloads into apps with isolated environments.
 ---

 Ampt's isolation model lets developers rapidly iterate on applications without needing to share services or worry about resource contention.
-Whether your a solo developer or a team collaborating with colleagues, Ampt reduces the development feedback loop and accelerates the path to production without sacrificing standard CI/CD and testing processes.
+Whether you're a solo developer or a team collaborating with colleagues, Ampt reduces the development feedback loop and accelerates the path to production without sacrificing standard CI/CD and testing processes.

 ## Apps